 Elected officials must take a loyalty oath stating that you will support the Constitution of the United States and the Constitution of Georgia (O.C.G.A.
 45-3-1).

 You must be a citizen of the United States; have been a citizen of Georgia for at least 2 years; a county resident for at least 12 months; and a qualified voter.
-A candidate does not have to reside in the commission district for which you are running.
+Candidates do not have to live in the district for which they are running.

 You also must meet state code requirements regarding conviction for election fraud, malfeasance of office, crime of moral turpitude or domestic violence.
 You must not be in default for any taxes.
 You must swear to uphold provisions of the Georgia election code and the rules and regulations of the Democratic Party.
 [See Appendix for complete language.]
 You may not have been adjudged a “subversive person” as defined in the Sedition and Subversive Activities Act of 1953.
 (O.C.G.A 21-2-7)